CarstenAgerskov/skill-the-cows-lists/README.md

 * You: "Hey Mycroft, undo"
 * Mycroft: "I have removed task from list inbox again"

+#### Undo
+Read the tasks on a list:
+* You: "Hey Mycroft, read list inbox"
+* Mycroft: "List inbox has 2 tasks on it, call home, go fishing"

 ## Configuration
 To access your Remember The Milk account via the rest API, it is neccesary to apply for an API key at [https://www.rememberthemilk.com/services/api/](https://www.rememberthemilk.com/services/api/).
 Click on the "Apply for an API key" button, and fill in the information.
 You will get a mail from remember the milk containing: